Meeting guidelines, formats, group conscienceness and hierarchy for parental alienation support groups.

 - A secretary would need to add a topic of discussion prior to the quarterly meeting.
 Any new topics that come up at a meeting will only get voted on at the next secretaries meeting.

-- Any person can request a change at a group conscious.
+- Any person can request a change at a group conscience.
 If the group votes to enact any changes that effect the script, the secretary will take this to the quarterly secretaries meeting to get a majority consensus.

 - On a group level more than 50% of the votes are needed in order for the secretary to add any new items it to the next secretaries meeting agenda.